Association of Ethiopian Architects

 The Association of Ethiopian Architects (AEA) is a professional organization for architects in Ethiopia.
-Headquartered in Addis Abeba, the AEA's aim is to promote the advancement of architecture in the country, facilitate training and research and work on a holistic enhancement of related cultures and traditions.
+Headquartered in Addis Ababa, the AEA's aim is to promote the advancement of architecture in the country, facilitate training and research and work on a holistic enhancement of related cultures and traditions.
 It also works for the advancement of professional etiquette.

 The AEA is currently headed by Meskerem Tamiru as president and Tesfamariam Teshome as vice-president.

 History

 The Association of Ethiopian Architects was founded in Addis Ababa in August 1991.

 Organization

 Structure

 The Association's structure consists of President, Vice President, Secretary and four standing committee heads.